MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mixed-reality-openxr-plugin.md

 1. Select **Approve.**
 1. Return to the Unity Editor and click a blank area in the UI.
 You'll see a progress bar showing you that your packages are being imported.

-## Configure the OpenXR Plugin
+## Configure the project for the HoloLens 2

+1. In Unity, ensure that you're in the **Project Settings** window, on the **XR Plug-in Management** page, and in the **Universal Windows Platform** tab.

 1. There are now two feature groups underneath **OpenXR**.
 Select the first one, **Microsoft HoloLens feature group**.

 1. Note that there's a yellow warning triangle next to **OpenXR**.
+This indicates that you have incompatible settings that need to be resolved.

+## Resolving incompatible settings

 Hover your cursor over the triangle, then read the message in the popup, and then select the triangle.

     :::image type="content" source="images/014-yellow-triangle-warning.png" alt-text="Screenshot of warning about incompatible settings.":::